Skip to main content

 }

-The sign operation will fail until an approver approves the request first.
-Once approved, retrying the sign operation will succeed.
-The module logs a message indicating that an approval request was created automatically.
+The first sign call still fails until an approver approves the auto-created request.
+Once approved, retry the sign and it succeeds.
+The module logs that the request was created so you know what to do.

 Troubleshooting